Weijo/2207_coursework1/README.md

   - This is the c2 listener build on flask
   - Create your command handlers at the `Command Handler` section and add on to `receiveResult` function for it to be handled
   - Add on to `init_database` to create a table for the data you want to exfiltrate
-  - It saves the data into an sqlite file `database.db`, you can check out `sqltest.py` on how to use sqlite3 on python
+  - It saves the data into an sqlite file `database.db`, you can check out `sqltest.py` on how to use sqlite3 on python.
+Alternatively, visit https://sqliteonline.com/ and upload `database.db` to view all tables.
   - The logs are saved into `log`, I used `tail -f log` to read the logs

 - **terminal.py**